indimail/indimail-virtualdomains/.github/README-indimail.md

 uid=1000(mbhangui) gid=1000(mbhangui) groups=1000(mbhangui),10(wheel),545(docker) context=unconfined\_u:unconfined\_r:unconfined\_t:s0-s0:c0.c1023
 ```

 Now we need to pull the docker image for IndiMail. use the **docker pull** command.
-The values for tag can be fedora-23, centos7, centos8, debian9, debian10, xenial, bionic, focal, fc32, Leap15.2, Tumbleweed, etc. If your favourite OS is missing, let me know.
+The values for tag can be fedora-44, centos8, debian11, debian12, debian13, jammy, noble, resolute, Leap16.0, Tumbleweed, etc. If your favourite OS is missing, let me know.
 You can find the list of all images here.

 `$ docker pull cprogrammer/indimail:tag`